OpenEvalProject/evals/manuscripts/elife-65331/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/65331/elife-65331-fig7-v1.jpg)

 **Figure 7.:** Comparison of native genetic features in genes split based on APA following cordycepin treatment.
 APA was considered to occur if the major cleavage site (greater than 40% of reads) shifted to another site following 20 µg/ml cordycepin treatment for 40 min and to not occur if the major cleavage site remains the same.
 Genes used in each comparison are included in the Figure 7—source data 1.
 (A) Scaled density plot comparing gene length (in kilobase pairs) for genes in which APA occurs (pink, n = 378) and does not occur (blue, n = 4302).
 Dashed lines and coloured values indicate the median gene length.
 T-test p-value=0.031.
 (B) Schematic of the two types of 3’ end intergenic regions.
 The downstream gene can either be transcribed in the same direction as the upstream gene (tandem genes) or the opposite direction (convergent genes), in which case two genes will be assigned the same 3’ end intergenic region.
 (C) Normalised nucleosome occupancy per base pair around the translation end site, averaged across all yeast genes, derived from Kaplan et al., 2009.
 For tandem genes, APA occurred in 128 genes (pink) and did not occur in 1719 genes (blue).
 T-test p-value=0.055.
 For convergent genes, APA occurred in both genes for 15 gene pairs (pink), in one gene for 155 pairs (green) and in neither gene for 746 pairs (blue).
 ANOVA p-value<0.001.
 Nucleosome occupancy values above zero indicate nucleosome enrichment compared to the genome-wide average.
 (D) Scaled density plot comparing 3’ end intergenic region length (in base pairs) based on APA up to 1500 bp.
 Dashed lines and coloured values indicate the median intergenic region length.
-Tandem gene t-test p-value=0.646, convergent gene ANOVA p-value<0.001.Figure 7—source data 1.Gene lists for cordycepin responsive and tandem/convergent genes used for gene length, intergenic region and nucleosome occupancy analyses.
-Methods.
-Yeast Strains and Primers.
+Tandem gene t-test p-value=0.646, convergent gene ANOVA p-value<0.001.

 Genes were then further classified based on the directionality of their downstream neighbouring gene (Figure 7B).
 If the neighbouring gene was transcribed in the same direction, the gene of interest was classified as ‘tandem’, whereas if the adjacent gene was transcribed in the opposite direction, this gene was termed ‘convergent’.
 Convergent genes share a 3’ end intergenic region and are referred to as ‘gene pairs’.
 Gene pairs were divided based on whether both, one or neither genes undergo APA.